 Meanwhile, one hedge fund manager has structured a trade to buy German bunds whilst offsetting this with credit default swaps, one fund selector told Reuters.

 “His base case is that if someone comes out of the euro, the German bund will be the place to be.”

 (Reporting by Laurence Fletcher, editing by Sinead Cruise and Mark Potter)

-NEW YORK – February 24, 2015 – Imagine Software, a leading global provider of portfolio management, risk, and regulatory solutions for financial firms worldwide, received the "Best Risk Management Product" tribute from HFMWeekat the US Technology Awards ceremony.
+NEW YORK – May 20, 2015 – Imagine Software, a leading global provider of portfolio management, risk, and regulatory solutions for financial firms worldwide, has been shortlisted as the "Best Risk Analytics Provider" and "Best Enterprise Data Management.....